Roda-bird/todoist-automation/README.md

 3. **Create Task via API and Verify on Web**

 These tests are designed to be scalable, maintainable, and easy to extend with new scenarios.
 They include positive, negative, and boundary condition tests.
+Three cases were created for each scenario, as instructed, positive, negative and boundary.

 ## **🔧 Setup & Installation**